 Table of Contents

-WBBL 2021 is the seventh season of the tournament is played annually since 2015.
-The season will begin in 14th October 2021 and the Final will conclude the competition in 27th November 2021.
+WBBL 2022 is the eighth season of the tournament is played annually since 2015.
+The season will begin in 13th October 2022 and the Final will conclude the competition in 20th November 2022.

 Eight teams that have been playing since the inception of the league will be competing for more than a month for the title.
 The eight teams are Perth Scorchers Women (PSW), Brisbane Heat Women (BHW), Adelaide Strikers Women (ASW), Hobart Hurricanes Women (HHW), Sydney Sixers Women (SSW), Sydney Thunder Women (STW) Melbourne Renegades Women (MRW) and Melbourne Stars Women (MSW).